Party Angel Food Cake

 - Make ahead tip: Prepare the angel food cake one day in advance and cover tightly at room temperature overnight.
 The ganache can also be prepared in advance; cover and keep in the refrigerator overnight.
 Then, warm up before drizzling over cake.
 Angel food cake can be frozen up to 3 months.
 Thaw overnight in the refrigerator before serving.

-- Use real egg whites.
-No egg white substitutions or egg whites from a carton.
-For the extra yolks, you can make pudding (great recipe in my cookbook), hollandaise, batches of cookies, lemon curd, etc.
+- I strongly recommend using real egg whites instead of egg white substitutes or egg whites from a carton.
+For the extra yolks, you can make pudding (great recipe in my cookbook), hollandaise, batches of cookies, or some of these recipes.

 - Make sure you use rainbow jimmies (the long strand sprinkles) or quins (the flat circle/shaped sprinkles).
 I find both don't bleed their color nearly as quickly as nonpareils (the little balls).
 For this cake, I used these.